bioball/bioball.github.io/_posts/2015-03-04-thoughts-on-js-arguments.md

 }
 ```

-Thus, when you call it, it would look like so:
+Then when you call it, it would look like so:

 ```js
 getCow()